Series 1 — Episode 16

-Back at the surgery, Carol and Dr Keel are reading the paper and learn of the attempt on Lungi’s life.
-Steed breezes in with his Great Dane, Puppy, and asks if Carol can look after her as he is going away.
-Steed picks up the paper and says he’s glad the boy is alright before questioning Keel about his relationship with Lungi.
+Back at the surgery, Carol Wilson (Ingrid Hafner) and Dr Keel are reading the paper and learn of the attempt on Lungi’s life.
+John Steed (Patrick Macnee) breezes in with his Great Dane, Puppy, and asks if Carol can look after her as he is going away.
+Steed picks up the paper and says he’s glad the boy is all right before questioning Keel about his relationship with Lungi.
 Keel reveals that Lungi is worried - not for himself, but of someone stopping the declaration of independence.
-Steed callously says Lungi is causing him a migraine as he has to keep him alive until he signs the declaration, adding, "After that they can chase him up Nelson's Column with blowpipes and poison darts for all I care!"

-Dr Keel glares at him and asks him if he keeps his feelings laced up in his polo boots.
 Steed turns the conversation to Jacquetta, who Keel thinks is the reputed power behind Sir Wilberforce.
 Steed is wary of her and hints that Keel try to get to know her better, take her out to dinner and make conversation.
 Keel grunts, “I was wondering when you’d get around to the object of the visit, apart from the dog.”
 Steed replies that the attack wasn’t a casual affair, he wants to learn what Miss Brown knows - but he can’t do it himself as he’s heading to Tenebra that day to find the root of the trouble.
 Dr Keel does as Steed asks and rings the hotel to asks Jacquetta out on a date.
 2

 Inspector Anthony has returned with Sir Wilberforce to the hotel, leaving him in Jacquetta’s hands.
 She warns him not to wear himself out, he has to see the Colonial Secretary that day.
 Lungi wearily replies, “How many days now?” and she tells him, “Just three”.
 He wonders where he would be without her; he looks at his European assistant and declares she is more African that he is - she has served his country loyally for five years.
-She looks at him and replies she only did it because it suited her, it’s time now to move on - and adds that her work is nearly done.
-Lungi queries, "The independence of my people?" and she declares, "The freedom of Africa!"3
+She looks at him and replies she only did it because it suited her, it’s time now to move on.

 Back in London, Dr Keel takes Jacquetta to a fancy restaurant where they have a drink and a meal - and discover they have a mutual admiration for each other.
 At the same time in Tenebra, Steed meets Shebro’s fourth wife, Judith (Dolores Mantez) who reveals that Dr Keel delivered her baby whom she named ‘David’ after him.
 When she learns that Steed is a friend of Keel’s she promises to help him and warns him that Shebro is a bad man.